Postgraduate (12 months full-time, part-time)

-We’ll give you the knowledge and skills you’ll need to lead the way to a more sustainable future in business, government and society.
+We’ll give you the knowledge, skills and critical thinking tools to lead the way to a more sustainable future in business, government and society.

-In the first part our taught modules give you an up-to-date knowledge of key sustainability challenges, and of the scientific findings and policy issues that underlie them.
-You’ll develop your ability to understand complex environmental, economic and social systems and apply this knowledge to help create a more sustainable future.
-Residential workshops in Cambridge and Peterborough are complimented by online learning including discussions and webinars.
+In the first trimester the modules use a systems approach to give you leading-edge knowledge of key sustainability challenges, and of the scientific findings and policy issues that underlie them.
+Delivered as a blend of online material and week-long ‘residentials’ you’ll develop your ability to understand complex environmental, economic and social systems and apply this knowledge to help create a more sustainable future.

-In the second part you’ll learn how to apply this knowledge as a sustainable business and for a sustainable economy.
-You’ll spend time learning and living at the Eden Project in Cornwall experiencing first-hand how it functions as a world-renowned visitor attraction and as a sustainable business.
-Finally, you’ll get the chance to practice what you have learned in the workplace, gaining valuable work experience and rehearsing your future as a ‘catalyst for change for sustainability’.
-You’ll also undertake your own piece of research, a Major Project on a sustainability topic of your choice.
+In the second trimester you’ll learn how to apply this knowledge in different contexts, as a sustainable business and for a sustainable economy.
+You’ll also spend 2 residential weeks learning and living at the Eden Project in Cornwall, experiencing first-hand how it functions as a world-renowned visitor attraction, educational center and sustainable business.
+You’ll also get the chance to practice what you have learned in the workplace, gaining valuable work experience and rehearsing your future as a ‘catalyst of change for sustainability’.
+Finally, in the final trimester of the course you’ll undertake your own piece of research, a Major Project on a sustainability topic of your choice.

-You’ll be assessed through reports, essays, journal articles, presentations, outline plans and designs, and your dissertation.
+You’ll be assessed through reports, essays, presentations, outline plans and designs, and your dissertation.

 Whichever course you pick, you’ll gain the theory and practical skills needed to progress with confidence.
 Join us and you could find yourself learning in the very latest laboratories or on field trips or work placements with well-known and respected companies.
 You may even have the opportunity to study abroad.